iamfrerot/userverse/README.md

 # Userverse

 ## Overview
 Userverse is a Java-based application that uses Spring Boot and MongoDB.
 The project is built using Maven and is containerized using Docker.
-This project provides an API for data analysis.erverse is a Java-based application that uses Spring Boot and MongoDB.
-The project is built using Maven and is containerized using Docker.
 This project provides an API for data analysis.

 ## Prerequisites
 - Java 17